joshmarinacci/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockBufferService.md

 ## Component Interaction

 - New blocks and their items are received from `GrpcBlockItemWriter`.
+- `BlockNodeConnection` makes calls to retrieve blocks from the buffer for streaming.
-- Bi-directional communication with `BlockNodeConnectionManager` to notify new blocks available and receive updates on when new blocks are acknowledged by the block node(s).
+- `BlockNodeConnection` notifies the `BlockBufferService` when a block is acknowledged by the block node.
 - Applies back pressure via `HandleWorkflow`.

 ## Backpressure Mechanism